-So far my son has given himself a pirate name and drawn himself as a pirate.
+My son gave himself a pirate name and drew himself as a pirate.

-He has given some thought to his personality traits (Yep, This is Me page) and drawn some fun illustrations to accompany his words.
+He gave some thought to his personality traits (Yep, This is Me page) and drew some fun illustrations to accompany his words.

-It’s been fun to watch him busy in the journal – more so because he’s writing in English and actually enjoying himself doing it.
+It’s been fun to watch him busy in the journal – more so because he’s writing in English, which he finds tough, and is actually enjoying himself doing it.

 But wait, there’s even more greatness about this journal.
 You can also Give a Story and donate one of these Time Capsules at a reduced price to a child through the The National Coalition Against Domestic Violence.